MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 The recommended alternatives for the no-merge functionality in Microsoft Edge are one of the following actions:

 1. Use Profiles in Microsoft Edge - Each profile maps to a different IE session for IE mode pages, so it behaves identically to the no-merge option.
 2. Use the `--user-data-dir=<path>` command line, but with a different path for each session.
-If needed, you can create a utility for the user to run that both launches Microsoft Edge and changes the path for the session.
+If needed, you can create a utility for the user to run that launches Microsoft Edge and changes the path for the session.

 If neither of the previous options work for your scenario, starting in Microsoft Edge version 93, IE mode on Microsoft Edge will support no-merge.
-For an end-user, when a new browser window is launched from an IE mode application, it will be in a separate session, like the no-merge behavior in IE11.
+For an end user, when a new browser window is launched from an IE mode application, it will be in a separate session, like the no-merge behavior in IE11.

 For each Microsoft Edge window, the first time an IE mode tab is visited within that window, if it’s a designated "no-merge" site, that window is locked into a different "no-merge" IE session.
 This window stays locked from all other Microsoft Edge windows until the last IE mode tab is closed in the locked window.
 This follows previous behavior where users could launch IE with no-merge and launch Microsoft Edge without no-merge using other mechanisms.
 All sites opening in a new window (through window.open) will respect the merge nature of the parent process.